Agriculture and forestry in Finland - MTK en

-In Southern Finland, the grazing season of cows lasts four to five months, in the north three to four.
+In Southern Finland, the grazing season of cows lasts four to five months, and in the north three to four months.

 Finland has ample fresh air and clean water.
 Our sparsely populated country has little traffic and thus also low volumes of emissions from traffic jams.
 The hard frosts control plant diseases and kill pests, and that is why our pesticide use is lower than in rest of Europe.

 We maintain the knowhow in arctic agriculture in Finland.
 We have bred varieties that do well in our cool and light summers.
 They manage to ripen during the short growing season.
 As an example, Finnish grain is in demand worldwide, thanks to its special characteristics and quality.
 Finland is one of the biggest producers and exporters of oats in the world.

 We take good care of our livestock and production environment.
 We know how to keep animal diseases at bay.
 In Finland, antibiotics are used only to sick animals, not as a precaution.
 Finnish dairy, egg and meat products are free of salmonella.
 In Finland, piglets keep their tails and hens and broilers their beaks.
 Our methods of producing food is a model for the whole globe.

 - Finland has 45,630 agricultural and horticultural enterprises with an average utilisable agricultural area of 50 hectares (Official Statistics of Finland, OSF, 2020)

 - Of the utilized agricultural area, 13,5% is occupied by organic farming, which is higher than the total area under organic farming in the EU (7.9%) (Eurostat, 2019)